QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses

 In any spectroscopic experiment, one ultimately is measuring a macroscopic polarization of the sample as induced by an incident applied electric field and one can express the polarization in terms of powers of the electric field $\vec E$

 where $\chi^{(n)}$ are susceptibilities.
 Since the electric field is a vector, the various susceptibilies are in fact tensors.
-In an isotropic media with inversion symmetry, the polarization must change signs when the optical electric fields are reversed.
+In isotropic media with inversion symmetry, the polarization must change sign when the optical electric fields are reversed.
 Consequently, all the even-order terms vanish and the 3rd order term is the lowest-order non-linearity.

-The observed polarizability is then computed by taking the trace of the quantum dipole operator:
+Under the dipole approximation in light-matter interaction, the observed polarizability is calculated by taking the expectation value of the quantum dipole operator:

 where $\rho(t)$ is the quantum density matrix for the system which has evolved under the influence of the external optical fields.
 This, too, can be expanded in powers of the electric field as